 Your content marketing return on investment (ROI) is the critical number that clues you in to how efficiently your campaigns are performing.
 Are you getting high returns on a minimal investment or are you pouring funds into a campaign that’s yielded barely appreciable results?
-Digital Dragon cited measuring ROI as the second-biggest problem facing marketers in 2017.
+Digital Dragon cited measuring ROI as the second-biggest problem facing marketers.
 Use these tips to measure your ROI more efficiently and improve the results you’re getting.

 One of the most important tools you have at your disposal when you’re crafting great content is your collection of audience profiles.
 Whom are you marketing to, and how do they shop?
 Are you crafting content for a single mom who connects with companies primarily through Facebook?
 Are you writing for an experienced DIYer who’s best swayed with compelling craft projects?
 Define the gender, marital status, living situation, household income, occupation, hobbies, and personality qualities of your targeted audience.

 No brand can expect to appeal to everyone.
 Generating a handful of personas will help you develop corresponding marketing campaigns that are uniquely suited to the people most likely to buy your products or services.
 You may catch the occasional outlier, but keeping your focus on the right shoppers will improve your ROI by helping you create properly focused content.

 Carefully map out your customer’s path from first contact to final purchase.
 This isn’t necessarily going to be as straightforward as you’d like.
 It may involve some bouncing from your emails to your social media accounts before landing back at your web page.
 You need to think through every touchpoint and optimize these as best you can to keep the consumer moving forward on their journey toward making a final purchase.